List of Gentlemen of Kent cricketers

-This is a list of cricketers who played for the Gentlemen of Kent in first-class cricket matches.
-The side played 49 matches which have been granted retrospective first-class status.
-These include 48 played between 1830 and 1880 and one played under the same name in 1791.
-The side was generally made up of amateur cricketers, often those associated with Kent County Cricket Club.
-It played most frequently against MCC and Gentlemen of England sides and an annual first-class fixture took place during the Canterbury Cricket Week between 1842 and 1866.
-(Note: The fixture did not take place between 1855 and 1857.
-Two matches played during the Week in 1879 and 1880 have also been given first-class status.)
+This is a list of cricketers who played for the Gentlemen of Kent in historically important or first-class matches.
+The team played 49 in total, including 48 between 1830 and 1880, with one match under the same name in 1791.

+The team was typically made up of amateur players only, generally those associated with Kent (pre-1843) and/or Kent County Cricket Club.
+It played most frequently against Marylebone Cricket Club (MCC) and the Gentlemen of England.
+An annual fixture took place during the Canterbury Cricket Week between 1842 and 1866 (the fixture did not take place between 1855 and 1857).
+Two matches played during the Week in 1879 and 1880 were first-class.
+The team played other matches, including an annual one-day fixture against I Zingari, during Canterbury Week.

-The side played other matches, including an annual one-day fixture against I Zingari during Canterbury Week.
-This list includes only those men who played for the side in matches which have been afforded first-class status.
+This list includes only those players who appeared in the important or first-class fixtures.
 Note that many players represented other teams besides the Gentlemen of Kent.

+Note: Where a player's name is preceded by a ' symbol, the article is a redirect to this list.